nfriend/website-3.0/_drafts/2022-09-22-dactyl-manuform.md

 </figure>
 <br>

-I'm glad I tested this; they were _all_ too small.
-A second print with bigger holes was more successful:
+I'm glad I tested this; _all_ of the hole options were too small!
+A second print with bigger holes was more successful.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/insert_tester_after.jpg' | relative_url }}" alt="A photo of another insert hole test print; this one includes installed screws" />
-    <figcaption>A second test print with insert holes ranging from 4.2mm to 4.6mm in diameter</figcaption>
+    <figcaption>A second test print with insert holes ranging from 4.2mm to 4.6mm in diameter.
+I decided to go with 4.5mm</figcaption>
 </figure>
 <br>

-I decided to go with 4.5mm.

 With this last detail resolved, I began printing the real halves.
-I used my favorite material - wood PLA - which looks (and even smells) quite similar to real wood, once properly post-processed.
+I used my favorite material - wood PLA - which looks (and even smells!) quite similar to real wood, once properly post-processed.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/cura.jpg' | relative_url }}" alt="A screenshot of the final STL being sliced in Cura" />
-    <figcaption>The final STL file being sliced in Cura</figcaption>
+    <figcaption>The final STL file being sliced in Cura.
+24 hours per half!</figcaption>
 </figure>
 <br>